ocariot/data-sync-agent/README.md

 3. Make a copy of the ".env.example" file, naming to .env.
 After that, open and edit the settings as needed.

 ## Installation and Development server
-Requires [Node.js](https://nodejs.org/) v6+ and [MongoDB](https://www.mongodb.com) to run.
+Requires [Node.js](https://nodejs.org/) v6+ and [MongoDb](https://www.mongodb.com) to run.
-Install the dependencies, start the local MongoDB, and start the server.
+Install the dependencies, start the local MongoDb, and start the server.
 ```sh
 $ npm install
 $ npm run start:dev